xorkevin/xorkevin.com/content/blog/governor/index.md

 adhere to interfaces and write new service implementations.
 Having a compiler check simple type errors allows me to refactor with confidence, which was never the case when I built similar previous projects in languages like Javascript on the NodeJS platform.
-Thus far, I have refactored the user role engine multiple times, and all the models as I introduced Forge into the project.
+Thus far, I have refactored the user role and permissions engine multiple times, and all the database models as I introduced Forge into the project.
 These refactors of core components were only made possible with the service oriented architecture of Governor.